Miragon/miranum-ide/apps/miranum-modeler/README.md

     </p>
 </div>

 ## About The Project [![Version][version-shield]][version-url] [![Installs][installs-shield]][installs-url]

-Miranum IDE is a collection of *VS Code Plugins* that allows you to edit, manage and access all artifacts for your process application in one place.
+[Miranum IDE](https://marketplace.visualstudio.com/items?itemName=miragon-gmbh.miranum-ide) is a collection of *VS Code Plugins* that allows you to edit, manage and access all artifacts for your process application in one place.
 Please find our official docs [here](https://miranum.com/docs/components/miranum-ide/intro-miranum-ide).

 **Miranum Modeler** is one component of our collection of *VS Code Plugins*.
-It allows you to model BPMN 2.0 Diagrams that can be used with Camunda Platform 7.
+It allows you to model BPMN 2.0 diagrams that can be used with Camunda Platform 7.
+With the version >= 0.4.3 you can now create and edit DMN 1.3 diagrams.

 ## Features

 * Create and edit processes for Camunda Platform 7 and enhance them with technical attributes.
+* Create and edit decision tables.
 * Use the text editor for changes directly in the XML file.
 * Use the integrated *Token Simulation* to simulate your process flow.